dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory-b2c.md

 ## Parts of the solution

-The following subsections in *Parts of the solution* describe the parts of a solution generated from the Blazor WebAssembly project template and describe how the solution's **:::no-loc text="Client":::** and **:::no-loc text="Server":::** projects are configured for reference.
-There's no specific guidance to follow in these sections for a basic working application if you created the app using the guidance earlier in this article.
-The guidance in this section is helpful for enhancing an app to authenticate and authorize users.
-However, an alternative approach to updating an app is to create a new app from the earlier guidance in this article and move your app's components, classes, and resources to the new app.
+This section describes the parts of a solution generated from the Blazor WebAssembly project template and describe how the solution's **:::no-loc text="Client":::** and **:::no-loc text="Server":::** projects are configured for reference.
+There's no specific guidance to follow in these sections for a basic working application if you created the app using the guidance in the [Walkthrough](#walkthrough) section.
+The guidance in this section is helpful for updating an app to authenticate and authorize users.
+However, an alternative approach to updating an app is to create a new app from the guidance in the [Walkthrough](#walkthrough) section and moving your app's components, classes, and resources to the new app.

 ### `appsettings.json` configuration